 Ken Watanabe in Letters from Iwo Jima does this as an intervention - the culprits were being whipped at the time.

 In Nanny McPhee, the father tries this on his unruly children at the very beginning.
 It doesn't work — the kids simply sneak down to the kitchen for a raid.

 In Antz, Azteca is denied her rations for a day after standing up to the foreman on behalf of her new co-worker, Weaver.

 In The Saint, as punishment for Simon's refusing to answer to the religiously themed name arbitrarily given to him by the priests at his orphanage (even when whipped), not only was he not given dinner, every other boy in the orphanage wasn't given dinner as well.
 Simon waited until the priests left, picked the lock to the pantry, and then the boys helped themselves.

 In The Sixth Sense, Cole is sent away from the table after barely touching his dinner.
 He would not confess to his mother that he took her brooch.
 He was telling the truth though, it was a ghost that kept stealing it.

-In The King's Speech, Berty mentions that his first nanny favoured his brother over him.
-While she dressed and treated his brother well, she would pinch Berty before presenting him to their parents, then deny him food to "punish" him for crying.
-According to some sources, this is an example of Historical Villain Upgrade; among other things, Berty was anorexic.
+In The King's Speech, Bertie mentions that his first nanny favoured his brother over him.
+While she dressed and treated his brother well, she would pinch Bertie before presenting him to their parents, then deny him food to "punish" him for crying.
+According to some sources, this is an example of Historical Villain Upgrade; among other things, Bertie was anorexic.